INFORMATION AVAILABLE

 Please feel free to post any questions or comments through the Comment link at the end of any post

-This medical and general assistance mission to Juanjui, Peru, is being sponsored by The Luz Fund, which is listed as a 501c(3) charity with the Internal Revenue Service.
+These medical and general assistance missions to Juanjui, Peru, are sponsored by The Luz Fund, which is listed as a 501c(3) charity with the Internal Revenue Service.

 Why Not Join Us